-Harald Martin Winkler (violin & artistic director)
+Harald Martin Winkler (violin)

 was born 1975 in Klagenfurt and refined his education with Helfried Fister and Josef Hell as well as with master classes with I. Ozim, H. Krebbers, B. Finlayson, K. Maetzl, A. Rainer, the Beaux Arts Trio, the Alban Berg Quartet and the Amadeus Quartet.
 As a laureate of numerous national and international contests (Club Carinthia Award 1998, „Jugend musiziert“, International Violin Contest Görz - Italy) he has played as a soloist, in different chamber music formations and as concertmaster and principal of various chamber and symphony orchestras (Vienna and Cologne Chamber Orchestras, Camerata Bregenz, Orchestra of the Volksoper Vienna, Vienna Chamber Philharmonic, Stuttgart Chamber Orchestra, Orchestra of the Ludwigsburg Festival, Landessymphonieorchestra Vorarlberg).